-LAMP recognises that when a child has a social worker, that is an indicator that she/he may be more vulnerable to harm than other children as well as facing barriers to educational attainment in relation to attendance, learning, behaviour and poor mental health issues.
+LAMP recognises that when a child has a social worker, that may be due to the child experiencing abuse and/or exploitation and/or neglect and/or complex family circumstances; and that she/he may therefore be more vulnerable to harm than other children as well as facing barriers to educational attainment in relation to attendance, learning, behaviour and poor mental health issues.

 LAMP will take those issues and needs into account when making plans to support children who have a social worker.